Quarterly Financial Report for the Quarter Ended June 30, 2013

 2. Highlights of fiscal quarter and fiscal year to date (YTD) results

-In the following section on financial highlights the Department is providing explanations for differences exceeding a materiality threshold of $20M or for those items with an unusual percentage increase/decrease.
+In the following section on financial highlights the Department is providing explanations for differences, for the fiscal quarter and fiscal YTD, at June 30, 2013 as compared to the same period last year, exceeding a materiality threshold of $20M or for those items with an unusual percentage increase/decrease.

 Statement of Authorities